 As our understanding of our food and its health, environmental, social, and political implications increases, more of us are turning to plant-based lifestyles.
-Within this realm however, there are many ways in which we can express a plant-based lifestyle.
+Within this realm, however, there are many ways in which we can express a plant-based lifestyle.
 One of these is a raw vegan dietary approach.

 Origins of Raw Veganism

 What are the origins of raw veganism?
 That depends on who you ask.
 Some people are under the impression that this is just another wild, new fad diet.
 Others will focus on the roots of raw veganism within the last few centuries, while others yet will look towards prominent people of ancient times who have some reference to raw veganism as part of their life.
-However, if we allow ourselves to think consciously about this for a moment, trying to put aside our conditioned beliefs about food, diets and history, we can perhaps begin to appreciate a whole other origin.
+However, if we allow ourselves to think consciously about this for a moment, trying to put aside our conditioned beliefs about food, diets, and history, we can perhaps begin to appreciate a whole other origin.

-If we look beyond our advanced and convenience-packed modern lives for a moment, and consider what would happen if we were dropped in the middle of a remote land without anything, it becomes much easier to appreciate the natural and obvious approach of a raw vegan diet.
+If we look beyond our advanced and convenience-packed modern lives for a moment and consider what would happen if we were dropped in the middle of a remote land without anything, it becomes much easier to appreciate the natural and obvious approach of a raw vegan diet.
 It is only when we started making tools and using fire that we moved towards the consumption of animal foods and cooked foods.
 Taking these steps may have helped our ancestors get more calories from their food to combat periods of scarcity, and improve food safety, specifically when dealing with animal flesh.
 Unfortunately in modern times, most have accepted this latter approach to eating as the “normal and obvious”, shunning almost anything outside of that realm.
-Let’s also make a note here of the simple, yet very important, fact that natural is not equivalent in meaning to normal.
+Let’s also make a note here of the simple, yet the very important, fact that natural is not equivalent in meaning to normal.
 The former is based on the laws of nature, while the latter is based on mass acceptance at any given time.

 Therefore, what may seem as a fanatical dietary approach to some, isn’t actually as crazy or unconventional as it may at first appear.
 And this brings us to the present time.